MRes Programme - places available now...

 MRes Programme Overview

 MRes programmes are aimed at students who wish to gain more extensive training in research in sport, health and exercise sciences and who may be interested in pursuing a PhD/research career.
-They have been designed to provide students with the opportunity to develop a critical understanding of the principles and application of research design and analytical methods relevant to their scientific discipline.
+They are designed to provide students with the opportunity to develop a critical understanding of the principles and application of research design and analytical methods relevant to their scientific discipline.
 Students will also learn about the importance of conducting research with reference to ethical and regulatory guidelines and develop their theoretical understanding of research at the forefront of their chosen discipline.
-These programmes facilitate the integration of theory and professional practice, and throughout the programmes the research process and emphasis on student autonomy of learning become increasingly important.
+MRes programmes facilitate the integration of theory and professional practice and emphasis student autonomy of learning.

 MRes Programme Structure and Content

-Research skills oriented modules form the bedrock of SHES’ MRes programmes.
+Research skills oriented modules form the bedrock of our MRes programme.
 As a result taught modules are aligned with both discipline specific and the (higher) cognitive skills our MRes programmes aim to provide.
 Within a modular structure all students undertake compulsory modules in Research Skills (20 credits) plus 20 credits from the following modules:

 - How to Conduct Statistics (20 credits);

 - Presentation of Statistics (10 credits);